This is part one of our ?Worst Mistakes? series and focuses on the worst mistake you can make on the Logical Reasoning section of the LSAT exam.

 But certain bad habits can really impede your LSAT prep.
-Here are some of the worst mistakes you can make, and tips to avoid them?starting with the Logical Reasoning section.
+Here are some of the worst mistakes you can make and tips to avoid them?starting with the Logical Reasoning section.

 Students who panic about timing on the LSAT often look for shortcuts, trying to shave seconds off each question in a race to finish each section on time.
-On Logical Reasoning, they skip the stimulus and go straight to the question.
-Ironically, this is a terrible waste of time, because you inevitably end up reading the question twice: once before you read the stimulus, and then again after.
+In the Logical Reasoning portion, often times test-takers will skip the stimulus and go straight to the question.
+Ironically, this is a terrible waste of time because you inevitably end up reading the question twice: once before you read the stimulus and then again after.

-Again, students who feel panicky about timing don't want to read every single answer choice.
+Again, students who feel panicky about timing often skip through analyzing all of the answer choices.
 But reading all five answer choices is important for several reasons.

 Second, if you find yourself thinking two answers are right, you know you need to go back to the stimulus and really make sure you understand the logical relationship between the premise(s) and the conclusion (more on this below).

-Each LSAT question is asking you to apply a specific analytic skill.
-If you aren?t paying attention, you?ll answer a "strengthen" question with a "weaken" answer, or vice versa.
+Each LSAT question asks you to apply a specific analytic skill.
+If you aren?t paying attention, you?ll answer a ?strengthen? question with a ?weaken? answer or vice versa.
 This is an exam that rewards precision (as does the legal profession overall).
 Study the various question types, and ensure that you approach each question according to its type.